rclone/rclone/MANUAL.md

 ### Compatibility

-It has been actively tested using the [seafile docker image](https://github.com/haiwen/seafile-docker) of these versions:
+It has been actively developed using the [seafile docker image](https://github.com/haiwen/seafile-docker) of these versions:
 - 6.3.4 community edition
 - 7.0.5 community edition
 - 7.1.3 community edition
+- 9.0.10 community edition

 Versions below 6.0 are not supported.
 Versions between 6.0 and 6.3 haven't been tested and might not work properly.

+Each new version of `rclone` is automatically tested against the [latest docker image](https://hub.docker.com/r/seafileltd/seafile-mc/) of the seafile community server.

 ### Standard options